I. Definitions

 Except for securities issued by the federal or provincial governments, the securities of a single issuer shall not exceed 10% of the market value of the Funds’ assets.

 The Fund Manager(s), at their discretion, may utilize either pooled or segregated funds for any of these asset classes or tradable instruments.
-In the event that a pooled fund is used, the pooled fund guidelines may supersede the requirements of this SIP&P upon the approval of the Investment Committee.
+In the event that a pooled fund is used, the pooled fund guidelines of the Fund Manager may supersede the requirements of this SIP&P upon the approval of the Investment Committee.
 The Fund Manager must quantify to the Investment Committee the differences between their guidelines and this SIP&P.

 Canadian Equities

-Equity investments will be in well-established, readily marketable issues that have been carefully researched and are followed on a continuing basis by the Fund Manager(s).
+Equity investments will be in well-established, readily marketable issues that have been carefully and professionally researched and are followed on a continuing basis by the Fund Manager(s).
 Types of acceptable investments include common stock, income trusts, convertible debentures, share purchase warrants, share purchase rights, or preferred shares of Canadian public companies.
 Exchange traded funds may also be used.

 The Funds and any portion allocated to a Fund Manager must be well diversified across industry sectors and capitalization ranges consistent with the following: